Ngoni people: The Ngoni people of Zambia

 Mpezeni (also spelt Mpeseni) was the warrior-king of one of the largest Ngoni groups, based in what is now the Chipata District of Zambia, and was courted by the Portuguese and British.
 The British South Africa Company of Cecil Rhodes sent agents to obtain a treaty—Alfred Sharpe in 1889, and Joseph Maloney in 1895, who were both unsuccessful.

 In 1897, with over 4,000 warriors, Mpezeni rose up against the British, who were taking control of Nyasaland and North-Eastern Rhodesia, and was defeated.
 Mpezeni signed the treaty which allowed him to rule as Paramount Chief of the Ngoni in Zambia's Eastern Province and Malawi's Mchinji district.
 His successors as chief take the title Paramount Chief Mpezeni to this day.

 The cruelty and ruthlessness of Mpezeni's raids can be understood from this account written by a British hunter who came across a Chewa village a few hours after a raid in 1897:

 On my arrival I found the male population all under arms, and the women crying.
-A raiding party of Mpezeni’s people had attacked them suddenly that morning.
+A raiding party of Mpezeni's people had attacked them suddenly that morning.
 Ten women were killed in the gardens and twenty-two were taken away as prisoners.
-An old man and one of the headman’s children had been severely wounded.
+An old man and one of the headman's children had been severely wounded.
 Their entrails hung out of frightfully torn wounds, inflicted most likely by barbed spears.
 It was a pitiful sight — the groans of the wounded, the women crying over their dead, whose bodies were brought from the gardens, the men standing about helplessly and depressed.
 As the raiding party could not have been far off, I proposed to the men to follow them up at once, and try to release the prisoners, but they were disheartened by the misfortune that so suddenly had overtaken them.

 The Ngoni people celebrate a festival of first fruits known as Nc'wala in late February at Mutenguleni about 25km from Chipata.

+Fifteen folk tales of the Ngoni, as retold by an old Ngoni man who had heard them from his grandmother, written down by Margaret Read and edited by Geraldine Elliot, were published in London in 1939.
+There have been many reprint editions in both America and UK.